 The topic of intellectual freedom is so much more profound than a glance at the American Library Association’s (ALA) definition might reveal initially.
-ALA (2016) states, “intellectual freedom is the right of every individual to both seek and receive information from all points of view without restriction.
-It provides for free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored.”
-Has it been around so long that it has become a cliché?
+ALA (2016) states: "Intellectual freedom is the right of every individual to both seek and receive information from all points of view without restriction.
+It provides for free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored."
+Has intellectual freedom been around so long that it has become a cliché?
 Is this freedom taken for granted as a privilege without the inherent responsibility that goes along with it?
 Is there the implication of tolerance?
 How has political correctness influenced intellectual freedom and censorship?
 This article attempts to speak to these issues.

 Before I became a librarian, I worked at my local public library as head of circulation.
 We had a fantastic new library with a beautiful display case that ran the length of the foyer wall.
 Patrons had to walk past it to enter the library.
 During my time there, we used the display case to celebrate art, culture, education, reading, local history, ideas, movements, and the accomplishments of others.
-One of my favorite displays contained a copy of the book, Crowns: Portraits of Black Women in Church Hats by Michael Cunningham, Craig Marberry and Maya Angelou.
+One of my favorite displays contained a copy of the book, Crowns: Portraits of Black Women in Church Hats, by Michael Cunningham, Craig Marberry, and Maya Angelou.
 The assistant director of the library sought the help of several African American women in the community and was able to assemble a collection of some of the most beautiful, colorful and charming Sunday hats.
 Each was vibrant and some were very dramatic.
 They were fit for royalty!
 I shall never forget it.
 Alas, I digress.
-In any event, reservations for the display space were made months in advance, sometimes as much as a year or more.
+In any event, reservations for the display space were made months in advance, sometimes by as much as a year or more.

 During the latter half of my time at my public library, we hired a new library director.
 Within a week of the hire, the director asked for the key to the display case and I gave it to her.
 All of a sudden all the doors to the display case were open and things were literally being thrown in the floor.
 These items were the personal property of community members responsible for the display.
 The director picked up and bundled as much as possible in her arms.
 She carried as much as she could and kicked the rest behind the circulation desk.
-She dropped pictures, figurines, fabric and other display items on the floor and yelled, “Get this stuff out of here!”
+She dropped pictures, figurines, fabric, and other display items on the floor and yelled, “Get this stuff out of here!”
 She stomped off without another word.
 The property was a Right to Life display.
 This was censorship pure and simple.
 One may think that the library should not promote controversial ideas.
 So, we will censor if it might offend?
 We will censor if someone is likely to disagree with the idea?
 Is that it?
 Has political correctness stymied us to a point that no one may voice an opinion?
 Has political correctness deceived us to the point that we feel compelled to silence ideas and opinions?

 Is there no other solution than to tear down a display?
 How might this situation have been handled more professionally?
 How might this be addressed more equitably without sending the message that controversial or conservative opinions may not be welcome here?
 I challenge you to come up with a solution that does not involve censorship.
-Envision a solution that provides diplomacy, dignity and kindness.
+Envision a solution that provides diplomacy, dignity, and kindness.
 I believe that in promoting intellectual freedom and free speech, we do not have the right to get furious, violent, or to remove the message.
 Here is my solution: Devote one-third of the display to Right to Life, one-third to adoption, and one-third to Planned Parenthood.

 On a personal note, when I was pursuing my MLIS, I vividly remember taking the class that dealt with issues of intellectual freedom and censorship.
 The class made me confront my personal prejudices and intolerances.
 I had been intolerant, for I did not want to allow others a different point of view when it came to issues about which I had strong personal beliefs.
 Discussing concepts of intellectual freedom and censorship compelled me to ask myself, “Do you really believe in the freedoms to which you have given so much lip service over the years?”
 The topic readings gave me pause to reflect on the issues, to think rather than feel and to plan rather than react.
 The readings forced me from a place of ignorance to a place of understanding concerning the importance of freedom of speech for everyone.
 Learning more about this topic prepared me for future attempts to impose censorship upon me and upon my patrons.
 As a result, I have progressively learned to value all ideas without judgment.
 I now know that I have a professional duty to protect ideas, to stand up for free speech, and yes, even protect ideas I find despicable.
 It is an honor to be entrusted with something so priceless.
 If we allow censorship, all our freedoms are in danger.